 The move comes after years of uncertainly regarding cladding and dangerous materials on buildings in the United Kingdom following the Grenfell Tower fire in London in June 2017.
 Flames spread through flammable aluminium composite material (ACM) cladding on the outside of the building claiming 72 lives.

 The government launched a fund to cover the cost of replacing ACM cladding but this does not cover work to upgrade balconies.

 Peel Land and Property Group, which owns MediaCityUK, has started work to upgrade fire precautions on other buildings in the area.
-They will allow Mr Wilkinson and over 100 other residents to contribute to the costs which will be part of the service charge with sums varying based on balcony size.
+It expects Mr Wilkinson and more than100 other residents to contribute to the costs which will be part of the service charge with sums varying based on balcony size.

 Wooden decking replacement